mvolkmann/blog/src/smalltalk/30-development-environment.md

 - Click the blue menu handle and select debug... explore morph.
 - Expand the "root" item.
 - Select the "model" instance variable.
-- In the bottom pane, enter `self delete` and "Do It".
+- In the bottom pane, enter `self delete` and "Do it".
 - Close the Explorer window.

 ## Emergency Evaluator